by Jonas E. Alexis

 I was excited to hear the response because he kept saying ad nauseam that Hitler was not only ontologically evil but he wanted to exterminate all the Jews in Europe, most specifically Germany.
 After a long moment of silence, which seemed like an eternity when you’re eager to hear a response to a knocked-down argument, he said: “I wouldn’t do it.”

 I instantly thought, “The Lord hath delivered him into my hands” because he kept saying that I was propounding anti-Semitic views, even after I logically explained to him that it is impossible for a serious Christian to be anti-Semitic.
-I ended up swinging the anti-Semitic card back him by saying:
+I ended up swinging the anti-Semitic card back at him by saying:

 “Then according to the prevailing wisdom as articulated by the Holocaust establishment in the West, most specifically in America, you are by definition an anti-Semite.
 In fact, I challenge you to say what you have just told me on any radio or television show and see what happens to your career and sometimes your life.”
 He was really stumped.